15th > November > 2007 Archive

 Volunteer youths in Sierra Leone's capital Freetown last week launched "Operation Wash Lunatics" - an attempt to prettify the city's wandering, grubby male nutter population.

 Recent dramatic changes in the Arctic climate - melting sea ice, warmer ocean, green fields in place of icy wilderness, etc - might not all be directly related to global warming.
+The more clement Arctic climate of recent years could have been triggered by shorter term circulation changes in the oceans and atmosphere.

 The UK’s children’s minister has slapped MySpace and other social networking sites for their role in the fattening up of the nation's youth.